giprayogo/SHRY/README.md

 ## Contributing

-If you want to contribute, report a bug, or ask for a new feature, please raise an issue:
+If you want to contribute, report a bug, or ask for a new feature, please [raise an issue](https://github.com/giprayogo/SHRY/issues).